-We must continuously develop new and enhanced products, and if we are unable to successfully market our new and enhanced products for which we incur significant expenses to develop, our results of operations and financial condition will be materially adversely affected.
+We must continuously develop new and enhanced products and face intense competition in a market characterized by rapid technological change, if we are unable to successfully timely develop products, and market and secure design wins for our new and enhanced products for which we incur significant expenses to develop, our results of operations and financial condition will be materially and adversely affected.

 To compete effectively in our markets, we must continually design, develop, and introduce new and improved technology and products with improved features in a cost-effective manner in response to changing technologies and market demand.
 This requires us to devote substantial financial and other resources to research and development.
 We are developing new technology and products, which we expect to be one of the drivers of our revenue growth in the future.
-We also face the risk that customers may not value or be willing to bear the cost of incorporating our new and enhanced products into their products, particularly if they believe their customers are satisfied with current solutions.
-Regardless of the improved features or superior performance of our new and enhanced products, customers may be unwilling to adopt our solutions due to design or pricing constraints, or because they do not want to rely on a single or limited supply source.
-Because of the extensive time and resources that we invest in developing new and enhanced products, if we are unable to sell customers our new products, our revenue could decline and our business, financial condition, results of operations and cash flows would be negatively affected.
-For example, if we are unable to generate more customer adoption of our 1Gb product and address new growth opportunities with subsequent STT-MRAM products, we may not be able to materially increase our revenue.
+We also face the risk that customers may not elect to incorporate our new and enhanced products into their products.
+For example, if we are unable to generate more customer adoption of our 1Gb MRAM product and address new growth opportunities with subsequent STT-MRAM products, we may not be able to materially increase our revenue.
 If we are unable to successfully develop and market our new and enhanced products that we have incurred significant expenses developing, our results of operations and financial condition will be materially and adversely affected.